 A lot has been written about the sales journey and the role a good support team has in keeping customers happy.
 But there’s one part we don’t hear as much about, and that’s the vital role played by a customer success manager.

-Customer success ensures that your customers understand, internalize and experience the value of your product or service throughout the duration of their journey with your company.
+Customer success management ensures that your customers understand, internalize, and experience the value of your product or service throughout the duration of their journey with your company.

 So where does the customer success manager come into play?

 The customer success manager – also sometimes known as a client success manager – starts work with your clients once you’re getting close to agreeing a deal.
 They make sure that the client understands the product they’re buying and have everything they need to start making use of it.
 The role bridges the gap between sales and support.

 The customer services manager is not there primarily to sell, or to provide tech support.
 They are there to make sure that the customer feels happy about their purchase – before they buy it, just after they buy it, and for the lifetime of the product.

 The role is only a decade old, but has a 34 per cent annual growth rate.
 This is down to the growing number of companies using subscription and consumption-based services, such as SaaS and cloud.

 These “recurring-revenue” models place much greater emphasis on customer satisfaction, continued purchase, and a low churn rate.
 The customer success manager is key to making that happen.

 Below is a typical sale to post-purchase path with the key roles played by a customer success manager:

 The prospect-to-customer journey starts with a sales individual and ends with the customer support or service team.
 During this journey, the customer success manager acts as an enabler, moving the customer along the sales journey and handing them off from sales to support.